robert-mccarthy-ca/modern-druid/README.md

 ### **9. Scaling: The Path to a Stabilized Planet**

 The Modern Druid Project is a blueprint.
 Its ultimate objective—to rebalance the atmospheric carbon cycle at a planetary scale—is predicated on a series of critical, sequential milestones.
 Our scaling strategy is a phased campaign to systematically de-risk and validate the model, transforming it from a prototype farm into a new, global, climate-positive food system.
 The old ways have failed.
+Train a generation of people who tend the land instead of degrade it.
+Making people pay for the privilege of eating doesn't have to be a business model anymore, let's change that.
+Compete with free or go out of business.
 Time for a changing of the guard.
-Compete with free or go out of business.

 ---